jwalton/rust-book-abridged/docs/ch19/ch19-01-unsafe.md

 - Implement an unsafe trait
 - Access fields of a `union`

-Other than these five things, unsafe code is exactly like safe code.
+Other than these five things, unsafe code is mostly like safe code.
 The borrow checker is still checking your borrows, immutable references are still immutable, the sun still rises in the east.
+These five things do let you get into a surprising amount of trouble though - it's important to document your assumptions and invariants, and carefully ensure you're meeting the assumptions and invariants of any unsafe functions you're calling into.

 ## Dereferencing a Raw Pointer